 As mentioned above, hardwoods are both low maintenance & highly resistant to moisture.
 So, it is the best option for outside projects like decks, balconies, outdoor showers & outdoor furniture.
 Hardwoods have a straight grain and are dense woods; this prevents moisture penetration.
 Cedar is an insect-resistant hardwood owing to its natural aromatic scent which makes it perfect for outdoor furniture.
 Cedar is also used for indoor furniture like dressers & chests.
 One can find Cedar application also for saunas, closets & house siding.
 Cedar wood projects normally last more than 20 years sans any rot, split or warp.

 Among other water resistant wood types are White oak and teak.
 These are also long lasting woods resistant to warping, decay, cracking, or twisting.
 These dense woods do not need a lot of maintenance and have a natural ability to repel rotting, moisture & insects.
-They are, therefore, popular choices for outdoor wood furniture.
+These rot resistant woods, therefore, are popular choices for outdoor wood furniture.

 Pressure treated boards like pine are also employed for furniture, decking and pool enclosures.
 This universal material is generally less costly and can be found aplenty at a local lumberyard.

 In the bathroom, a dark wood floor adds sophistication.
 Water resistant wood based laminate flooring is something that is fast catching up with homeowners.

 Other water resistant wood types worthy of mention are Ipe, California redwood & bald cypress.
 Ipe is a widely used beautiful wood sourced from the tropical Trumpet Tree.
 Ipe is an extremely dense wood and over time it weathers beautifully to a light silver-gray; it has many variants certified by the Forest Stewardship Council (FSC).
 Experts advise opting for lumber certified as sustainable by the FSC; such certified wood is clearly labeled with the FSC certification logo.